The Personal Side of Coaching – with Grant Holicky

 Rob Pickels 26:55

 Wait.
-So what you’re saying, yeah, yeah, we’re saying to gray do away from
+So what you’re saying, yeah, yeah, we’re saying Grant drove you away from.

 Robin Carpenter 27:00

-there’s, there’s only one way to read that.
-Just going backwards a little bit said, the phrases compare and despair, right?
-When you’re looking at everybody around you, and especially in the age of Strava.
-And the non linear timeline algorithm in which they show you things if you’re cruising around on that website, all you’re gonna see are the activities that have the most kudos, or the most interested activities.
-And guess what I get the most kudos on is any ride that’s over 80 miles.
-And that’s all that you’re gonna see on that timeline.
-I see it myself.
-And I’ve talked with teammates about this over and over again, is all you see all you remember, like on a day to day basis, or semi long term basis is the the extremes, right?
-You see, oh, man, that guy did it.
-30 hour week.
-And so and then you see that guy over there to 30 hours a week.
-And you think Well, man, why am I just such a schlub over here only doing 25 I’m, clearly all of my competitors are doing more than me.
-And I need to do more.
-And it’s just such a it’s such a common problem with cyclists, at least that I’ve found is everybody, no one’s like lacking for motivation and wanting to be better.
-But knowing when to lay off is is easily by far the hardest.
-The hardest part, when to when to take an easy one to recover.
-And having a coach is is having that objective outside feedback is kind of the only way I feel like, every time I’ve come to grant or another coach that I had in the past and said, Man, I just don’t understand what’s going on.
-Like, my feeling correctly.
-And my eating, like I think I’m doing everything right.
-And I’m just like, why don’t you just why don’t you just lay on the couch for a day or 290 9% of time it solves all your problems.
-We are just consistently trained both mentally, or just confirming a trend mentally trained to constantly be pushing the envelope and constantly be be like overdoing it just that little bit.
-And it’s it’s easy to get too wrapped up in that.
+Yeah, there’s only one way to read that.
+Just going backwards a little bit said, the phrases compare and despair.
+When you’re looking at everybody around you and especially in the age of Strava and the non linear timeline algorithm in which they show you things, if you’re cruising around on that website, all you’re gonna see are the activities that have the most kudos or the most interested activities and guess what, I get the most kudos on is any ride that’s over 80 miles and that’s all that you’re gonna see on that timeline.
+I see it myself and I’ve talked with teammates about this over and over again, is all you remember, like on a day to day basis or semi long term basis is the extremes.
+You see, oh, man, that guy did a 30 hour week and so and then you see that guy over there did a 30 hours a week and you think Well, man, why am I just such a schlub over here only doing 25.
+Clearly all of my competitors are doing more than me and I need to do more and it’s just such a it’s such a common problem with cyclists, at least that I’ve found.
+No one’s lacking for motivation and wanting to be better, but knowing when to lay off is is easily by far the hardest part, when to take it easy, when to recover and having a coach is having that objective outside feedback is kind of the only way.
+I feel like very time I’ve come to Grant or another coach that I had in the past and said, Man, I just don’t understand what’s going on.
+Am I fueling correctly and my eating, like I think I’m doing everything right and they’re just like, why don’t you just, why don’t you just lay on the couch for a day or two.
+99% of time it solves all your problems.
+We are just consistently trained both mentally or just mentally trained to constantly be pushing the envelope and constantly be overdoing it just that little bit and it’s it’s easy to get too wrapped up in that.

 Grant Holicky 30:37

-Yeah.
-And I think that’s interesting is just that, like, I almost got to the point, personally, where I wore it as a badge, a badge of honor, right, like knowing that I could only do 10 hour weeks or knowing that I was never again, going to see I had kids, I was never ever going to see a CTL over 75 again in my life, our ad.
-And and this doesn’t even bring in the problems with those metrics for a lot of individuals, and especially if you’re not doing high volume, but just really almost trying to wear it as a badge of honor that says, You know what, I’m doing this in spite of my low CTL or in spite of my low hours of a week.
-And just one thing to throw out there to kind of everybody in this is going along a lot.
-And I think so often my job as a coach is not to push athletes harder.
-It’s the pull the reins on him in sync, get them to slow down.
-I mean, we talked so many times on this show about how important rest is, and how important the numbers are.
-But like to me so so often, the importance of the numbers is making sure that they’re going easy enough not to make sure that they’re going hard enough, right, the importance of the training plan is to make sure they’re resting enough not to make sure they’re training enough, we can all train plenty.
+Yeah and I think that’s interesting is just that, I almost got to the point, personally, where I wore it as a badge of honor.
+Knowing that I could only do 10 hour weeks or knowing that I was never again going to see, I had kids, I was never ever going to see a CTL over 75 again in my life or 80 and this doesn’t even bring in the problems with those metrics for a lot of individuals and especially if you’re not doing high volume, but just really almost trying to wear it as a badge of honor that says, You know what, I’m doing this in spite of my low CTL or in spite of my low hours of a week and just one thing to throw out there to kind of everybody in this is going along a lot and I think so often my job as a coach is not to push athletes harder.
+It’s to the pull the reins on and get them to slow down.
+I mean, we talked so many times on this show about how important rest is and how important the numbers are, but like to me so often, the importance of the numbers is making sure that they’re going easy enough, not to make sure that they’re going hard enough.
+The importance of the training plan is to make sure they’re resting enough, not to make sure they’re training enough.
+We can all train plenty.
 That’s not really what I’m worried about.
-Trevor, you

 Rob Pickels 31:56